Riptide R1 Review

 Responsible for the largest portion of the total score, our set of speed tests is responsible for 25% of the total score for each skateboard.
 The Riptide actually delivered one of the better performances of the entire group, meriting a 7 out of 10 for its performance in the two tests of this metric: acceleration and top speed.

 To determine the maximum speed of each board, we timed how long it took each one to travel across a measured distance on the flat level ground, giving it ample space to achieve its top speed before it crossed the start line.
 We gave each board three trials and averaged the results.
 The Riptide hit an average top speed of 19.9 mph in our test.

 Next, we moved on to our acceleration test.
 The relative performance of this board dropped a bit, being a little slower than some of the other products right off the line, but regained some ground once it got up to speed.
 This board had an average time of 4.59 seconds, compared to the 3.17 of the fastest board, for a 50' course.

-Slowing down our tests slightly, we moved on to assessing the practical range of each of these products, Worth 20% of the total score, we ran each board at a moderate speed (approximately 13 mph) on flat level ground, noting when it died completely and if it experienced any significant drops in performance as the battery level depleted.
-Next, we also timed how long it took to charge a fully drained battery.
+Slowing down our tests slightly, we moved on to assessing the practical range of each of these products, worth 20% of the total score.
+We ran each board at a moderate speed (approximately 13 mph) on flat level ground, noting when it died completely and if it experienced any significant drops in performance as the battery level depleted.
+Next, we timed how long it took to charge a fully drained battery.
 The Riptide did mediocre overall, earning a 4 out of 10.